 International Foundation for Autoimmune & Autoinflammatory Arthritis (AiArthritis) is an innovative nonprofit in every sense—from how they’re organized, to what they focus on, to how they solve important problems.
 When one of their project ideas won a notable research award, they applied their uniquely creative thinking to building the platform for that project on Axero.

-Nothing energizes us more than seeing how users stretch and flex Communifire to fit even the most unusual use cases.
+Nothing energizes us more than seeing how users stretch and flex Axero to fit even the most unusual use cases.

-In our conversation with Tiffany Westrich-Robertson, the CEO and original founder of AiArthritis, we got to see firsthand how the organization used Communifire to bring their award-winning vision to life with AiArthritis Voices.
+In our conversation with Tiffany Westrich-Robertson, the CEO and original founder of AiArthritis, we got to see firsthand how the organization used Axero to bring their award-winning vision to life with AiArthritis Voices.

 “The core leaders at our organization, including myself, are all people that live with autoimmune or auto-inflammatory arthritis diseases,” Tiffany explained.
 “There are over 100 autoimmune diseases or auto-inflammatory diseases, which are diseases of the immune system.
 But only a handful present with inflammatory arthritis early onset.

 “When we started the organization, nobody was focusing just on that group of diseases—and there’s so much overlap in our treatments and what we experience.
 Our mission is to help other people who are affected with AI arthritis diseases, and to have a voice alongside other stakeholders as equals so together we can solve problems that impact education [including awareness], advocacy [public policy], and research.”

 In our call, Tiffany’s passion was contagious.
 The leadership team at AiArthritis are all former or current business leaders or educators.
 They are able to use their “professional hats” to be a communication bridge between a global pool of patients and all of the stakeholders.